ivanp7/archipelago/README.md

 # How to build

-0. change directory to the repository root;
+0. go to the repository root directory;
-1. execute `configure.py` (providing optional environment variables) to generate `build.ninja`;
+1. run `configure.py` (optionally optional environment variables) to generate `build.ninja`;
-2. execute `ninja` to build.
+2. run `ninja` to build the project.

 # Build dependencies